Deep Reinforcement Learning for Traveling Purchaser Problems: Experiments

-We define the U-TPP instances sharing the same $\left(|M|, |K|\right)$, or the R-TPP instances sharing the same $(|M|, |K|, \lambda)$ as an instance distribution.
-For each instance distribution, training instances are generated on-the-fly, and a set of 1000 instances are generated for evaluation.
-Moreover, we further generate larger-sized instances for evaluating the zero-shot generalization ability of the policy network, which is trained on smaller instances.
-In addition to the synthetic instances, the well-known TPPLIB benchmark is also used for evaluation, which includes 5 instances for each instance distribution, called a category.
+We define an instance distribution as U-TPP instances sharing the same $\left(|M|, |K|\right)$, or R-TPP instances sharing the same $(|M|, |K|, \lambda)$.
+For each instance distribution, training instances are generated on-the-fly, and a collection of 1000 instances is generated for evaluation.
+Furthermore, we generate larger-sized instances for evaluating the zero-shot generalization ability of the policy network trained on smaller instances.
+In addition, the well-known TPPLIB benchmark is also used for evaluation, which includes 5 instances for each instance distribution, called a category.